surtarso/bash-media-manager/README.md

       This software was built while also using the deb-multimedia source.
       People have mixed feelings about it.
 I've been using it for over a decade without problems and I can't forsee any errors using this software without it.
+It should work normally tho, just saying.

 ## Installation (quick setup just run 1 and 2):
 -1- Install deb-multimedia source packages (change dist_name for yours. ex bullseye):